Psykotikism/Mutant_Tanks/README.md

 2. How do I make the plugin work on only finale maps?

-Set the KeyValue of "Finales Only" to 1.
+Set the value of the "Finales Only" KeyValue to 1.

 3. How can I change the amount of Tanks that spawn on each finale wave?